maya-a-iuga/Web-App-DevOps-Project/README.md

 2. **Add New Order Page:** Click on the "Add New Order" tab to access the order form.
 Complete all required fields and ensure that your entries meet the specified criteria.

+## My Additions

+### New Feature Branch - delivery date

+On branch, feature/add-delivery-date, I have added a new feature which allows delivery date information to be added to the form, and then displayed within the table.
+This was achieved by updating the app.py and orders.html files.

+Having created this new feature on said new branch, it has been decided that this feature is not necessary; therefore a pull request has not been made to merge this feature into the main branch.

+However, the described feature is avaiable on said branch. !!!
+And as the orders.html and app.py files have not been changed as the main branch has progressed, a 3-way merge is possible at a later point in time should this feature be needed.

 ## Technology Stack

 - **Backend:** Flask is used to build the backend of the application, handling routing, data processing, and interactions with the database.